80i/Custom-Checker/README.md

 Custom Checker :
-it saves availables usernames in availables.txt it sends webhook to your server
+it saves available usernames in availables.txt it sends webhook to your server

 [ Some websites will not works ]